Lawyer: Michigan State hampered probe of its Nassar dealings

 Hundreds of women and girls, most of them gymnasts, accused Nassar of molesting them under the guise that it was treatment during his time working for Michigan State and USA Gymnastics, which trained Olympians.
 He received long prison terms after pleading guilty to child pornography possession and sexual abuse charges.

-Forsyth and his team of prosecutors and investigators have brought criminal charges against five people, including ex-Michigan State President Lou Anna Simon.
+Forsyth and his team of prosecutors and investigators have brought criminal charges against five people, including former Michigan State President Lou Anna Simon .
 She was charged last month with lying to police during an investigation.
 One of her attorneys has said the charges are baseless.

+According to the report, a major piece of the investigation involved interviewing survivors.
+Of the 280 interviewed, 13 said they reported the abuse to an identified employee at or around the time it happened, it says.

+Michigan State softball, volleyball, and track and field athletes have said they told an assistant coach and trainers about Nassar's inappropriate behavior.
+The school in May reached a $500 million settlement with 332 women and girls who said they were assaulted by Nassar.

 Forsyth was appointed by Michigan state Attorney General Bill Schuette to investigate the school's handling of Nassar.
 The investigation is ongoing, though Forsyth said he is stepping down at the end of this month when his contract ends.